pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-gui/index.md

 ## Running the Pactus Node

 After completing the initialization process, you are ready to run the Pactus node.
-Running a Pactus node allows you to synchronize with the network, enabling you to view and manage your wallet and sending transactions.
+Running a Pactus node allows you to synchronize with the network, enabling you to manage your wallet and sending transactions.

 ### Syncing with the Network